vlzware/stide/README.md

 	Note: Do not forget to include 'gcc-core', 'libsqlite3' and 'libsqlite3-devel' during the installation process.
 	After installation, navigate in the cygwin terminal to the directory where you have HIPS and then proceed like above.
 	For example - In Windows 7 your 'Desktop' is at '/cygdrive/c/Users/--your-username--/Desktop/'
+	TODO: cross-compile binaries for windows

 CREDITS:

+- HIPS uses the stb_image and stb_image_write libraries from: https://github.com/nothings/stb/

-- This tool was made as my final project in CS50 (https://www.edx.org/course/introduction-computer-science-harvardx-cs50x).
+- This tool was (originally) made as my final project in CS50 (https://www.edx.org/course/introduction-computer-science-harvardx-cs50x).
 It uses some CS50 code from pset4/2017, created by David J. Malan of Harvard University released under CC license (Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License)